 Having computed the kinematics parameters of the robot as well as the desired end-effector velocities and wrench forces, the actuator velocities and forces can be computed.
 The values of these parameters are transferred to the platform and depend on the geometric characteristics of the platform through the inverse Jacobian.
 The platform must handle torque values up to 200Nm as described in Syrseloudis, Emiris et al. (2008).
 The result is coming from Maganaris et al. (2001) in which they studied the tension torque that the soleus and tibialis anterior muscles can exert.
 These are two of the main dorsiflexor-plantaflexor muscles and the maximum measured torque was about 121Nm.
-Also they state that in Fukunaga et al. (1996) the maximum measured torques of the whole plantarflexor and dorsiflexor muscle groups were about 143Nm.
+In Fukunaga et al. (1996) the maximum measured torques of the whole plantarflexor and dorsiflexor muscle groups were about 143Nm.
 Therefore a desired upper bound of 200Nm includes a wide range of foot torque capabilities.
 In order for the platform to achieve these torque bounds, the actuator forces must be greater than 675N according to Equation (16).

 Similarly, for velocities calculation used the upper bounds in angular velocities of the platform studied in Syrseloudis, Emiris et al. (2008).
 An MTi motion sensor was used for the measurement of the foot angular velocities among several human subjects.
-The MTi sensor was fastened on the sole of the foot under the ankle and angular velocity in following three movements were the measured: dorsiflexion / plantarflexion, inversion / eversion and full rotations of the foot.
+The MTi sensor was fastened on the sole of the foot under the ankle and angular velocity in the following three movements dorsiflexion / plantarflexion, measured: inversion / eversion and full rotations of the foot.
 The maximum recorded angular velocity was 9.3rad/sec and therefore the upper bound of 10 rad/sec is adopted.
-According to

-Equation (20), the linear actuators should achieve velocities at least 2.1m/sec in order to reach the bound of 10rad/sec.
+According to Equation (20), the linear actuators should achieve velocities at least 2.1m/sec in order characteristics providing the robot motion can be selected.